DC superheroes coming to your headphones as Spotify signs podcast deal

 Warner and DC will produce and distribute an original slate of narrative scripted podcasts exclusively for the streaming service, Spotify Technology SA said in a statement https://bit.ly/2AN1uKu.

 Financial terms of the deal were not disclosed.
-Spotify's shares rose 5per cent on the news.
+Spotify's shares jumped 8.5per cent on the news.

+The company said that 19per cent of its total monthly active users listened to podcasts in the first quarter, up sequentially from 16per cent.

+Spotify's push into podcasts has helped it drive subscription at a time when many are home-bound due to the coronavirus outbreak, Chief Executive Officer Daniel Ek had earlier said.